ahgroup/DSAIRM/auxiliary/docsfordevelopers/notes-and-to-do.md

 * Add checks to parameter settings, don't allow unreasonable (e.g. negative) ones
 * Continue streamlining code base to make it more general/modular/flexible
 * Fix/finish plot function edits (see code in generate_ggplot)
-* Make sure Latex equations work well when floating task list
+* Make sure float works ok with inputs and is above

 ## Content Improvement
-* Check tasks/solutions, especially fitting/nloptr related
 * Check learning objectives to each overview tab
 * Implement further apps, see below
 * Once flowdiagramr is ready, use it to re-do model diagrams

 ## Apps to be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)